hashicorp/vagrant/website/source/docs/cli/plugin.html.md

 If a name is specified, only that single plugin will be updated.
 If a name is specified of a plugin that is not installed, this command will not install it.

-# Plugin Repair

-**Command: `vagrant plugin update [<name>]`**

-This updates the plugins that are installed within Vagrant.
-If you specified version constraints when installing the plugin, this command will respect